-Important sources to uncertainty are erroneous coding or other errors in the primary accounts on which the statistics relies (state, municipalities etc.), and the risk of misclassification within the ESSPROS classification.
+Important sources to uncertainty are erroneous coding or other errors in the primary accounts on which the statistics relies (state, municipalities etc.), and the risk of misclassification of benefits or schemes within the ESSPROS classification.

 5.1 Overall accuracy

 The overall reliability is considered high, as the primary data are from registers, which contain most of the data regarding the final accounts.
 Furthermore, the statistics are subject to a thorough data editing.